labex-labs/labex-cheatsheets/docs/cheatsheets/en/redis.md

   <BaseQuizOption value="D">Sets the key with 3600 different values</BaseQuizOption>

   <BaseQuizAnswer>
-    The `EX` option sets an expiration time in seconds. `SET mykey "value" EX 3600` stores the value and automatically deletes it after 3600 seconds (1 hour).
+    The <code>EX</code> option sets an expiration time in seconds. <code>SET mykey "value" EX 3600</code> stores the value and automatically deletes it after 3600 seconds (1 hour).
   </BaseQuizAnswer>
 </BaseQuiz>